Oral Surgery Consultations in McLean VA

 Your initial appointment will consist of a Consultation, explaining your diagnosis and treatment options.
 We always recommend you have a consultation first, especially for more complex treatments or if you have a complex medical history.
-Alternatively, surgery can be performed on the first visit, whether under local anesthesia or general anesthesia, as long as TruForm Registration has been filled out online prior to your appointment.
+Alternatively, surgery can be performed on the first visit, whether under local anesthesia or general anesthesia, as long as patient registration has been filled out prior to your appointment.
 Please call us at our McLean office if you have any questions: Integrative Oral & Facial Surgery in McLean VA Phone Number 703-388-2889.

 Here are examples of when a separate consultation visit is very IMPORTANT:

 Complex medical history, Wisdom Teeth Removal, Dental Implants, Complex Bone Grafting, or if you are taking Coumadin.